 Tip #7: Say No When It’s Too Much

 This is the season where there is often too much on your plate.
-In truth, you have a three-week month.
+In truth, you have very few work days.
 And during that time you have work, gift giving, family time, traveling, and usually a few more obligations than what is normally on your schedule.
 There is temptation to say yes and yes and yes.
-If you are a people pleaser you are really going to overwhelm yourself.
+If you are a people pleaser, you are really going to overwhelm yourself.
 Note when you are over-committing and over-scheduling and give yourself an out to preserve your sanity.

 Tip #8: Don’t sweat the small stuff